nuke-haus/mapnuke/README.md

 Shortcomings I've acknowledged but lazily ignored.

 - Currently missing map layouts for the following player counts: 21, 22.
 - Improve performance.
 Map generation process is kind of sluggish right now.
-The sprite placement code needs optimizing.
-- Improve poor FPS when many sprites are being rendered on large maps....
-If possible.
+- Improve poor FPS when many sprites are being rendered on large maps.

 ### The art to-do list